-- (1) The Manager agreed to waive 12% of the Income Participation it was entitled to during the year ended December 31, 2020, thereby increasing the distribution to Unitholders to 82%.
-The Board of Directors of the Manager also unanimously agreed to waive 50% of the distribution to which it was entitled to for the first quarter of the year ended December 31, 2020, which amount was distributed to Unitholders.
 The Manager agreed to waive 19% of the Income Participation it was entitled to during the year ended December 31, 2021, thereby increasing the distribution to Unitholders to 84%.
 The Board of Directors of the Manager also unanimously agreed to waive 25% of the distribution to which it was entitled to for the last three quarters of the year ended December 31, 2021, which amount was distributed to Unitholders.
+The Manager agreed to waive 18% of the Income Participation it was entitled to during the year ended December 31, 2022, thereby increasing the distribution to Unitholders to 82%.
+The Board of Directors of the Manager also unanimously agreed to waive 25% of the distribution to which it was entitled to for the first quarter of the year ended December 31, 2022 and agreed to waive 50% of the distribution to which it was entitled to for the fourth quarter of the year ended December 31, 2022, which amounts were distributed to Unitholders.

-The Board of Directors of the Manager may determine to waive or not to waive any portion of the net income to which the Manager is entitled in the future. - (2) Each of Messrs.
+- The Board of Directors of the Manager may determine to waive or not to waive any portion of the net income to which the Manager is entitled in the future. - (2) Each of Messrs.
 Nichols, Tripp, Wittig and Rally have subscribed for Units of the Trust at a price of \$10 per Unit.
 No discounted Units have been purchased by Messrs.
-Nichols, Tripp, Wittig and Rally. - (3) Of this amount, 43,484.558 Class A Units are held by Mr. Rally through David B. Rally Law Corporation, a corporation wholly owned by Mr. David B. Rally.
+Nichols, Tripp, Wittig and Rally. - (3) Of this amount 46,359.727 Class A Units are held by Mr. Rally through David B. Rally Law Corporation, a corporation wholly owned by Mr. David B. Rally.